 Once a year, step back and look at the bigger picture:

 - Is your technology current?
-Devices from three or four years ago may have known vulnerabilities or lack features that meaningfully improve protection.
+Devices from three or four years ago may have known security vulnerabilities or lack features that meaningfully improve protection.

 ---